White-headed vulture perched on a wooden log and leaned over.

 Diet

-Carnivore – White-headed vultures are primarly Scavengers, but they have been known to hunt live prey.
+Carnivores – they are primarily scavengers, but they have been known to hunt live prey.

 • location icon